jwjeffr/tce-lib/README.md

 ## 📑 License

-`tce-lib` is released under the MIT license
+`tce-lib` is released under the MIT license.